mackenziekbrooks/dci102-f18-humanities-data/Unit 3/unit3_assignments.md

   * What is your data set?
 Where did it come from?
 Who owns it?
   * What did you do to your data?
 How did you do it?
   * What tools did you use to clean and visualize your data?
 How did you use them?
 What steps did you follow?
+  * How did you add the data to your map?
 * Include screenshots and links when appropriate.
 * Be specific!
-* Reference the comments from your peer reviewer from Activity 7 on 11/3/16.

 ### Project reflection
 The final assignment for this unit a piece of reflective writing.
 Talk about your feelings.
 What have you learned?
 What has been challenging?
 How has your relationship with technology changed?
 What would you have done differently?
-What new strategies will you try in the next unit?
+Reflect on Unit 3 and the course as a whole.

 Specs:
 * Due Thursday 12/8/16 by 2:30pm.